-This chapter is designed for those customers evaluating the Monitor for purchase and describes the basic steps required to install, configure, and start the Monitor using default settings while using Apache Tomcat (which is delivered with the Monitor).
-These instructions are for both RTView Monitor for Solace AMI and On-premise versions and represent the basic flow required to gather monitoring data and get the Monitor up and running.
+These instructions are for those customers who wish to evaluate the Monitor for purchase.
+These are the minimum steps required to gather monitoring data and get the Monitor up and running.
+Default settings are used and Apache Tomcat (which is delivered with the Monitor).
+These instructions are for both RTView Monitor for Solace AMI and On-premise version.